 The U.S. Fish and Wildlife Service issue permits under various wildlife law and treaties at a number of offices throughout the country.
 Permits enable the public to engage in legitimate wildlife-related activities that would otherwise be prohibited by law.
 Service permit programs ensure that such activities are carried out in a manner that safeguards wildlife.
 Additionally, some permits promote conservation efforts by authorizing scientific research, generating data, or allowing wildlife management and rehabilitation activates to go forward.

-Special use permits are issued for compatible secondary uses such as research, photography, nuisance trapping and other related activities.
+Special use permits are issued for compatible secondary uses such as research and other related activities.

 Permits to use an ATV/UTV on the Refuge are available for hunters with disabilities.
 To acquire a permit please read the Cypress Creek National Wildlife Refuge Policy for Hunters with Disabilities.
 For the IDNR application for a standing vehicle permit click here.